 - Creamy broccoli pasta - use broccoli instead of kale and corn, like we did in this Gigli Pasta with Broccoli and Vegan White Sauce

-- Creamy asparagus and pea pasta - use sautéed asparagus and green peas instead of kale and corn, like we did in this Vegan Creamy Mushroom Pasta
+- Creamy asparagus pasta - use sautéed asparagus instead of kale and corn, like we did in this Vegan Creamy Mushroom Asparagus Pasta

-- Cajun creamy pasta - Mix in some of Evelyn's no-salt cajun seasoning for a creole twist on this creamy pasta
+- Cajun creamy pasta - Mix in some of Evelyn's no-salt cajun seasoning or cajun salt for a creole twist on this creamy pasta

 🔪 Instructions

-Boil cauliflower and garlic until tender, then drain it and add to blender with plant-based milk, salt and pepper.
+- Step 1: Make the cauliflower béchamel sauce, first.
+To do this, boil cauliflower until tender, then drain it and add to blender with plant-based milk, garlic, nutmeg, salt and pepper.

 - Be sure to cook the cauliflower until it's tender, so you have a smooth, creamy sauce.